What is organisational development for? The answers that can change your company

 Organisational development is a planned, long-term intervention to improve the efficiency, adaptability and health of an organisation.
 It is a process that draws on the findings of psychology, sociology and management science to help organisations perform better and operate more sustainably.

-In CoachLab's experience, organisational development is built on three main pillars:
+A CoachLab's experience of organisational development is built on three main pillars:

 1. Structural elements - organisational structure, roles, processes